Chart Color Schemes

 Greenbank - North Maclean is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Greenbank - North Maclean, as per the latest Census, consisted of 99.5% houses and 0.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 97.3% houses and 2.8% other dwellings.
+In Greenbank - North Maclean, as per the latest Census, 99.5% of dwellings were houses, with the remaining 0.5% being semi-detached, apartments, or other types.
+This compares to Brisbane metro's 97.3% houses and 2.8% other dwellings.
 Home ownership in Greenbank - North Maclean stood at 27.0%, with mortgaged dwellings at 56.5% and rented ones at 16.4%.
-The median monthly mortgage repayment was $1,950, lower than Brisbane metro's average of $2,000.
-Median weekly rent in the area was $430, higher than Brisbane metro's $390 but below the national figure of $375.
-Nationally, Greenbank - North Maclean's mortgage repayments were above the Australian average of $1,863.
+The median monthly mortgage repayment was $1,950, lower than Brisbane metro's $2,000, while the median weekly rent was $430, higher than Brisbane metro's $390.
+Nationally, Greenbank - North Maclean's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing